Wilberg-Airbnb/location/README.md

 ## Installation and Setup

 Setting up config.js file
-  -add key
+  - add key
-  -change file name from config_copy.js to config.js
+  - change file name from config_copy.js to config.js

 From within the root directory: